 |Sync Now||Pressing this will initiate a new sync immediately.|

-If you are logged in, the Sync button on the recipes screen acts as a shortcut button that will initiate a new sync.
+If you are logged in, the Sync button in the side panel acts as a shortcut button that will initiate a new sync.

 Paprika can import recipe databases from several other applications.
 To perform an import: